syncfusion-content/javascript-docs/js/Diagram/Commands.md

 # Commands

-There are several commands available in diagram and they are as follows.
+There are several commands available in the Diagram as follows.

   * Alignment commands
   * Spacing commands